Carlos Quintanilla: The camperada

 General elections were held on 10 March 1940.
 Given the suppression of opposition leaders, Peñaranda won in an absolute majority with 58,060 votes against only 10,000 of his opponent, the Marxist José Antonio Arze.
 A minor setback in the transition occurred on 26 March when the perpetrators of the attack on Bilbao supposed that they could launch a coup of their own.
 The "Chapaco Putsch", named so due to the fact its leaders were all Chapacos from Tarija, was organized by Antonio Campero.
 In the early hours of 26 March, Antenor Ichazo and the police corps took up arms, taking over the entrances to the Plaza Murillo.
-However, when Quintanilla woke up at 5 a.m. he was surprised by troop movements in the plaza and ordered them to withdraw.
+However, when Quintanilla woke up at 5 AM he was surprised by troop movements in the plaza and ordered them to withdraw.
 Seeing the failure of the operation, Ichazo's nerves failed him and he turned coat and sided with the president.

 An investigation later revealed that Ichazo was to be named president.
 Lieutenant colonel Luis Campero would assume leadership of the general staff, his brother Antonio Campero was to be secretary of the presidency, and lieutenant Gilberto Campero would become Minister of Government.
 The event was dubbed the camperada due to the shared last names of its leaders.
 The failed revolt was followed by an anti-coup demonstration in the plaza which was joined by supporters of the Concordance, employees of the Foreign Ministry, and left-wing figures such as Hernán Siles Zuazo and Rafael Otazo.
 Though Quintanilla made several speeches promising execution orders against the plotters, none were ever issued.

 Peñaranda was inaugurated on 15 April 1940 bringing a close to Quintanilla's interim mandate.